 I have watched the movie once, and will watch it again to catch some subtle aspects of the plot that I might have missed (and to just rejoice again of that third act, oh boy the third act), but here follow my impressions a few hours after the screening.

 First of all, is it good?
 Fear not, fans everywhere: yes.
-It’s a good Star Wars movie.
+It’s a great Star Wars movie.

-Not the best, and probably not one of the 3 best ever, but another solid Star Wars entry.
-And here is the thing: I think that this must have been a choice made by design during the production.
+Is it the best?
+Possibly not, but by design.
+And here is the thing: I think that this must have been a choice made during the production.